backupbrew/switchbrew/AM services.md

 [\#appletAE](#appletAE "wikilink").

 Takes a [reserved](IPC%20Marshalling.md "wikilink") input u64(official
-user-processes use hard-code value 0), a PID, and a process copy-handle(cur-proc handle alias).
+user-processes use hard-coded value 0), a PID, and a process copy-handle(cur-proc handle alias).

 On failure, official user-processes will retry using this command in a